marceloalvescl/4linux-test/README.md

 O presente repositório contém as implementações do backend e do frontend do projeto atribuído como teste prático.<br>
 <br>
-As linguagens utilizadas no projeto foram Python no backend e NodeJS no frontend.
+As linguagens utilizadas no projeto foram Python no backend e JavaScript (NodeJS) no frontend.
 No banco foi utilizado PostgreSQL<br>
 <br>
 - Backend<br>
 <pre>